fmajorcminor/LibraryApi/README.md

 }
 10. DELETE localhost:8080/api/v1/authors/1 (delete author by id)
     - Path variable: authorId
+    - Will also delete books associated with author

 ## Testing

 <!-- Describe how you tested your solution (automated testing, manual testing process, etc.) -->

+Testing done for this project was all done manually through postman and the H2 database.
+Given more time, I would have liked to set up JUnit tests.
+I also would have liked to set up Swagger-UI so that I could have a centralized place to test APIs and provide documentation.

 ## Tools Used